mitchellvanw/event-dispatcher/README.md

 ### Event
 In your domain you'll create an event, for let's say when a new user has been added.
-Lets call this event `UserAddedEvent`.
+Lets call this event `UserCreatedEvent`.
 This event will hold the necessary information for the listener to fulfill it's job.
 You have complete freedom about which arguments it takes, since you'll be the one passing them in.
 In some ways this event is a `Date Transfer Object` (DTO).